Probing Spin and Lifetime Correlations in Entangled Hyperon-AntiHyperon Pairs: Methodology

 These two complementary, data‑driven tests—a binned $\Delta t$–dependence of the spin coefficient and a permutation‐based absolute‐time correlator—together provide a robust, acceptance‐corrected search for any spin‐dependent departure from independent exponential decay in $\Lambda$–$\bar\Lambda$ pairs.

 Additionally, one can also define the simplest lifetime–lifetime covariance $\mathrm{Cov}(t_1, t_2)\;=\; \bigl\langle (t_1 - \bar t)\,(t_2 - \bar t)\bigr\rangle$, which by construction vanishes when the joint decay probability factorizes as $P_0(t_1,t_2)=P(t_1)P(t_2)$ for independent $\Lambda$–$\bar{\Lambda}$ pairs.
 Any nonzero value of this covariance—whether arising from spin entanglement or other joint dynamics—would signal genuine time-domain correlations in the decay processes, independent of angular observables.
 Its simplicity and model‑independence make it a natural first test before moving on to more detailed analyses.
-That said, because it condenses all decay‑time information into a single number, it can mask subtle $\Delta t$‑dependent or spin‑weighted features that the $\Delta t$‑binned and per‑pair correlator methods are designed to resolve.
+This lifetime–lifetime correlation, if observed, would have profound implications for quantum mechanics.
+Furthermore, our $\Delta t$‑binned opening‑angle and per‑pair correlator methods extend this baseline test by enabling the detection and characterization of subtle $\Delta t$‑dependent and spin‑weighted features in the entangled decay dynamics.